-Minimum of most recent paystub with year-to-date information representing a minimum of 30 days
+- Minimum of most recent paystub with year-to-date information representing a minimum of 30 days - Last 2 years W-2s - Applicant must be currently employed at the employer listed on the paystub. - Note: A written VOE may be substituted for the above - Refer to Section 3.5.1.8 for new employment offers and compensation increases - Calculation:

-- Last 2 years W-2s - Applicant must be currently employed at the employer listed on the paystub. - Refer to 3.5.1.8 for new employment offers and compensation increases - Note: A written VOE may be substituted for the above - Calculation - " Use the base salary (semi-monthly, bi-weekly, or hourly rate as supported by YTD) from current paystub.
-Examples: - Semi-monthly: Semi-monthly amount multiplied by 2 equals monthly income - Bi-weekly: Bi-weekly amount multiplied by 26 divided by 12 equals monthly income
+- Use the base salary (semi-monthly, bi-weekly, or hourly rate as supported by YTD) from current paystub.
+Examples: - " Semi-monthly: Semi-monthly amount multiplied by 2 equals monthly income - " Bi-weekly: Bi-weekly amount multiplied by 26 divided by 12 equals monthly income - " Teacher paid for 9 months: Monthly amount multiplied by 9 months divided by 12 months equals monthly qualifying income